SlavikSNHU/slavik-eportfolio/index.md

 ### **List of Artifacts**
-1. - [x] Application memory usage.
+1. Application memory usage.
-2. - [ ] Use of proper data structures for quick lookups.
+2. Use of proper data structures for quick lookups.
-3. - [ ] Continue to function without connection to database.
+3. Continue to function without connection to database.
-4. - [ ] Connection checking to database.
+4. Connection checking to database.

 ### **Artifacts Breakdown**
 <div style="width:641px; height:76px; overflow:hidden">